JonDemers/jonathan-demers/resumes/Jonathan-Demers-Software-Engineering-Director-Resume.md

 Certificate Issued 2017 (2 years validity)

+---

-# <div align="center">REFERENCES</div>
+# References

-*"[Jonathan Demers] is a strong lead who takes full ownership and able to effectively and efficiently communicate to different levels.
+*"\[Jonathan Demers\] is a strong lead who takes full ownership and able to effectively and efficiently communicate to different levels.
 Jonathan has strong technical background that helps him provide options to technical and delivery problems.
 I recommend Jonathan and I hope to have a chance to work with him again."*
 -- George Gouel, Senior manager, Delivery & partner management at TD

-*"[Jonathan Demers] really help us to deliver multiples projects under his excellent technical and strong delivery skills.
+*"\[Jonathan Demers\] really help us to deliver multiples projects under his excellent technical and strong delivery skills.
 He also imposed himself as versatile around whole development reality, technical issues, infrastructure design and configuration.
-I strongly recommend Jonathan [...]"*
+I strongly recommend Jonathan \[...\]"*
 -- Guillaume Roberge, Senior Manager, Software Development at TD

 *"Jonathan is efficient, competent and has an excellent knowledge of architecture, design, development and the Java language.
 He is a key player and person to have on your major project."*